DynTylluan/mcbooks/books/unsigned_wastebin.md

 The book was found in a chest with seemingly no other books around that location, even after looking.

+Why these coordinates were written is unknown, as when going to 150, XXX, -25, nothing of note is seen there.
+If there _was_ anything to be seen, it is now gone.

 ## Contents
 ```
 Nether:§0